QYMC — frequently asked questions

 Can my child try a class before signing up?

-Pupils are welcome to come along and have a look on Saturdays throughout the year (please contact us first), but it would be disruptive for prospective pupils to ‘have a go’ in existing lessons.
+Pupils are welcome to come along and have a look on Saturdays throughout the year (please contact us first), and we run an Open Day in the Summer Term to try out different instruments.

 What are “taster” classes?